MariusEvans/Auswendig/README.md

 4. Auswendig features more activites than Anki. <br />
 5. Auswendig includes a "Leitner" activity, unlike Quizlet. <br />
 6. Auswendig allows cards to be read in order or shuffled as well as starred, unlike Anki. <br />
-7. Flashcards in multiple sets containing an entered tag can be searched for.
+7. Flashcards in multiple sets containing an entered tag can be searched for. <br />
 8. All activites can be shuffled! <br />
-9. Up to three sets can be exported to actual flashcards which can be printed.
+9. Up to three sets can be exported to actual flashcards which can be printed. <br />
+10. Cards can be searched for my tags entered. <br />

 ## Context
 <br />
 1. A set containing cards can be created, edited, deleted and opened (for activities). <br />
-2. A folder containing sets can be created, edited, deleted and opened (for activites). <br />
+2. A folder containing sets can be created, edited, deleted and exported. <br />
 3. A card does not have a "front" or "back" like a physical flashcard, it has fields, this avoids flipping cards constantly. <br />
 4. One card contains a card number, term, example, tag(s) and definition. <br />
 5. One set contains multiple cards (a maximum of 200 so far). <br />